Feed Fatigue Is Real; But Pushing Past It Is Essential

 Advertisement

-What white people shouldn’t do is publicly center their own fatigue or burnout.
+What white people shouldn’t do is publicly centre their own fatigue or burnout.
 This is a time to amplify Black voices and experiences.

 Being able to put down your phone to get away from this kind of content is a privilege.
 But picking up something else, something helpful, something that will make a difference, is progress.